KnockerPulsar/raytracer/README.md

 # Showcase

 ![Cornell](./cornell.png)
 *Cornell box.
-This added support for quads, boxes, lights, textures, and more!
+This version added support for quads, boxes, lights, textures, and more!
 Rendered with 10k samples and 50 bounces*

 ![Weekend final](./weekend_final.png)
 *Showcase of an earlier version of the renderer, implements all of "Raytracing in one weekend"'s core functions + multi-threading*